Alexis Licht – Principal Investigator

 Dominic Jones (undergraduate, Spring 2017 to Summer 2018) worked on the climatic evolution of Myanmar using various stable isotope proxies on organic matter.

 Mara Page (undergraduate, Spring 2017 to Summer 2018) worked on reconstructing the past summer temperatures of NE Tibet using clumped isotopes.
-Mara is now graduate student at the University of Michigan and just submitted a research paper as first author based on her work in the lab.
+Mara is now graduate student at the University of Michigan.

 Johanna Harlé (visiting Master Student from France, Spring 2018 to Summer 2018) worked on pedogenic carbonate from Myanmar as a tool to reconstruct past monsoonal intensity.